-- Real estate tax revenue reduced by an average of \$4.5 million per year starting in 2015 to reflect the 2013 shortfall in this category and early indications that 2014 revenues will not be significantly higher than 2013 levels. - Payroll preparation tax revenue grows by 4.0 percent annually starting in 2015, instead of 1.5 -1.9 percent, in recognition of recent revenue growth. - Parking tax revenue grows by 2.5 percent annually starting in 2015, instead 1.5 percent, in recognition of recent revenue growth. - State pension aid increased by \$2.4 million in 2015 to reflect the actual revenues received in 2014. - Interest earnings reduced by \$1.3 million in 2017 and \$2.3 million 2018 to reflect more realistic financial market assumptions. - Market-based revenue opportunity (MBRO) proceeds reduced from \$500,000 to \$50,000 annually starting in 2015 to reflect the actual progress on this initiative from the 2004 and 2009 Recovery Plans. - State grant revenues reduced by \$1.0 million to reflect the end of Commonwealth support for regional events, like the 2009 G-20 Conference held in Pittsburgh.
+- Real estate tax revenue reduced by an average of \$4.5 million per year starting in 2015 to reflect the 2013 shortfall in this category and early indications that 2014 revenues will not be significantly higher than 2013 levels. - Payroll preparation tax revenue grows by 4.0 percent annually starting in 2015, instead of 1.5 1.9 percent, in recognition of recent revenue growth. - Parking tax revenue grows by 2.5 percent annually starting in 2015, instead 1.5 percent, in recognition of recent revenue growth. - State pension aid increased by \$2.4 million in 2015 to reflect the actual revenues received in 2014. - Interest earnings reduced by \$1.3 million in 2017 and \$2.3 million 2018 to reflect more realistic financial market assumptions. - Market-based revenue opportunity (MBRO) proceeds reduced from \$500,000 to \$50,000 annually starting in 2015 to reflect the actual progress on this initiative from the 2004 and 2009 Recovery Plans. - State grant revenues reduced by \$1.0 million to reflect the end of Commonwealth support for regional events, like the 2009 G-20 Conference held in Pittsburgh.
 The City has budgeted, but not received, these revenues in most years since 2009.

 The table below shows the Amended Recovery Plan's baseline revenue projection through 2018, inclusive of the changes noted above.
 Please note that this projection describes a status quo situation in which there are no changes in tax rates, collection processes or external factors, such as relevant federal and Commonwealth laws.
-Appendix XX presents these projections using the categories in the City's quarterly financial reports.